Hew Fanshawe: Early career

-Fanshawe was born in 1860, the son of the Reverend Henry Leighton Fanshawe, of Chilworth, Oxfordshire.
-He attended Winchester College and then served in the militia, joining the 19th Hussars in 1882.
+Fanshawe was born on 30 October 1860, the son of the Reverend Henry Leighton Fanshawe, of Chilworth, Oxfordshire.
 He was the middle son of three brothers with significant military careers; Edward (b.
 1859) joined the artillery and Robert (b.
 1863) joined the infantry, all three rising to command corps or divisions during the First World War.

+He attended Winchester College and then served in the Militia, being commissioned into the 3rd West Yorkshire Militia as a second lieutenant on 26 November 1879, being promoted to lieutenant on 7 August 1880.

-He served in Egypt with his regiment until 1884, when he was promoted to captain, and then in the Sudan with the Nile Expedition until 1885.
-In 1890, he left regimental duties to be appointed as the aide-de-camp to Major-General Sir Evelyn Wood VC, the commanding officer of Aldershot Command.
+He then gained a Regular Army commission in the 19th Hussars on 28 June 1882, in time to see action with the regiment at Kassassin (28 August) and Tel-el-Kebir (13 September) in the Anglo-Egyptian War.
+Fanshawe served in Egypt with his regiment until 1884, when he was promoted to captain, and then in the Sudan with the Nile Expedition until 1885.
+In February 1886 he served as his regiment's adjutant.

+In February 1890, he left regimental duties and was seconded for service on the staff in order to be appointed as an aide-de-camp to Major General Sir Evelyn Wood, general officer commanding (GOC) of Aldershot Command.
 During his time working for Wood, he met his eldest daughter Pauline; the couple married in 1894, and had two sons and a daughter.
 One son, Evelyn, later commanded an armoured brigade during the Second World War.
-He returned to his regiment in 1893, with a promotion to Major, and stayed with them until 1897, when he was appointed to a two-year term as an assistant military secretary in India.
+He returned to his regiment in 1893, with a promotion to major, and stayed with them until 1897, when he was appointed to a two-year term as an assistant military secretary in India.

-Fanshawe served throughout the second Boer War, where he received a brevet promotion to lieutenant-colonel and was mentioned in despatches twice (including by Lord Kitchener dated 23 June 1902).
-Following the war, in 1903, he was confirmed in his promotion to lieutenant-colonel and given command of the Queen's Bays.
-He held command of the regiment until 1907, when he was promoted to take over the 2nd Cavalry Brigade.
-After three years as a brigadier in the home forces, he was transferred to India in 1910, to command the Presidency Brigade in the Indian Lucknow Division.
-In 1913, he was promoted to major-general, with command of the Jubbulpore Brigade in the Mhow Division.
+Fanshawe served throughout the Second Boer War, where he received a brevet promotion to lieutenant colonel and was mentioned in despatches twice (including by Major General Lord Kitchener dated 23 June 1902).

+Following the war, in November 1903, he was confirmed in his promotion to lieutenant colonel and given command of the Queen's Bays.
+He was promoted to brevet colonel in September 1904.
+He held command of the regiment until April 1907, when he was promoted to colonel, as well as the temporary rank of brigadier general, and took over the 2nd Cavalry Brigade from Brigadier General The Hon.
+Sir Julian Byng.
+He was made a Companion of the Order of the Bath (CB) in the 1908 Birthday Honours in June 1908.
+After over three years in command of the brigade he was placed on half-pay in November 1910.

+He was transferred to India later in the year, to command the Presidency Brigade in the Indian Lucknow Division, and was promoted to temporary brigadier general in December.
+In October 1913, he was promoted to major-general, with command of the Jubbulpore Brigade in the Mhow Division.